mbmccormick/mbmccormick.github.io/_posts/2013-04-23-continuous-deployment-to-webscript-from-github-using-webscript.md

 ---
 layout: post
-title: 'Continuous Deployment to Webscript from GitHub, Using Webscript'
+title: "Continuous Deployment to Webscript from GitHub, Using Webscript"
 ---

 I have been playing around with [Webscript](https://www.webscript.io/) a lot lately and it has quickly become one of my favorite cloud services.
 Webscript allows you to create web-based scripts in [Lua](http://www.lua.org/) that can do any number of things.
 Each script runs on a unique URL and can respond to various HTTP requests or be invoked through scheduled cron jobs.
 It has a beautiful user interface and it functions as an amazingly powerful IDE right from your browser.
 You can easily write code, test it, and debug requests from their website.